micaroro/TUP-25-p3/README.md

 61540 Garcia Mc Guiness, Gonzalo     31   ✅✅🟢✅✅🟡
       no muestra imagen de producto, no actualiza stock

-61688 García Romano, Lucas           33   ✅✅🟢✅✅🟡
-      no realiza busqueda, no actualiza stock

 61042 Gonzalez, Luis David           31   ✅✅🟢✅✅🟡
       no tiene imagenes, no actualiza stock, en el carrito no controla stock